hauselin/obsidian-alfred/README.md

 Available Alfred features/keywords (contributors in parentheses)
 - Open a vault: `ov`,`oo` ([@hjklapp](https://github.com/hjklapp))
 - Search in vault(s): `os`, `or`, `ot`
+- Create a new empty note and open in selected vault: `on`
 - Open a daily note in a vault: `od` ([@technicalpickles](https://github.com/technicalpickles), [@luckman212](https://github.com/luckman212))
   - You can also use a Hotkey to open your daily note.
 - Fallback search when there are no results ([@technicalpickles](https://github.com/technicalpickles))